vincentleeuwen/python-cooking-with-objects/README.md

 IPython is an extension of the Python shell that adds things like tab-completion and reloading.

+#### flake8

+This is a so called linter.
+It does two things:

+    1. It checks the syntax of your code to see whether you made any errors
+    2. It checks the formatting of your code if it adheres to Python's PEP8 styleguide

 **Tasks:**

 1. create a virtual environment for our project
 2. add a specific version of IPython as a dependency of our project
 3. install dependencies using pip
+4. test if it all works

 ### 1. Create a virtual environment for our project